Skip to main content

 Why earning ₹12,00,001 doesn't cost you ₹60,000 in tax.
 Complete explanation of Section 87A marginal relief under India's new tax regime with worked examples.

-The Union Budget 2025 made the new tax regime effectively tax-free up to ₹12,00,000 of taxable income (₹12,75,000 including the standard deduction).
-But what happens if your taxable income crosses that threshold by just ₹100?
-Does your tax jump from zero to ₹60,000+?
-No — and understanding why requires knowing about marginal relief under Section 87A.
+The Union Budget 2025 made the new tax regime effectively zero-tax up to ₹12,00,000 of taxable income (₹12,75,000 once you factor in the standard deduction).
+But here’s the question most people ask when they hear this: what happens if your taxable income crosses ₹12 lakh by just ₹100?
+Do you suddenly owe ₹60,000+ in tax?

 The Problem: A ₹62,400 Tax Cliff